fkretlow/libdsa/README.md

 The library provides a selection of commonly used data structures.
 The notion of a *type interface* allows to handle arbitrary data types somewhat generically.
 (A type interface is just a struct that contains function pointers for construction, destruction, swap, and move operations on a specific user-defined "type".
-For production it would be easy enough to modify the code to make it work with specific types in a less hazardous, type-safe manner.)
+For production it would be easy enough to modify this "academic" code to make it work with specific types in a less hazardous, type-safe manner.)

 ```C
 #include "vector.h"